Shutter Mechanisms

 Another arrangement was to have a sealed cylinder and to have air flow take place between an attached chamber.
 As the piston descends air flows out from the bottom of the cylinder and in at the top of the cylinder.
 A valve connected to the speed indicator would work in one of the holes.
 The shutter fitted to the N&G Universal has this arrangement.16

 Rather than have a valve regulate the air flow, the length of the piston stroke could be varied.
 The speed setting altered the position of the cylinder relative to the piston (or the other way round).
-The advantages of this method was that there was no valve and therefore the inlet/outlet hole was of fixed size, secondly, a large movement of the cylinder was required to cover the speed range, this arrangement gave more precision in calibrating the speed setting.
+The advantages of this method were that there was no valve and therefore the inlet/outlet hole was of fixed size, secondly, a large movement of the cylinder was required to cover the speed range, this arrangement gave more precision in calibrating the speed setting.
 Newman's, rejected, patent of 1890 shows an open cylinder with the initial position of the piston altered by the speed setting.
 Hill and Adams' patent of 1892 shows a fixed piston and a moveable cylinder.17

 The moving cylinder could be sealed and combined with a side chamber or air flow could be through a gap in the piston head.
 This type of delay was used on the Adams de Luxe camera of 1898 and is mentioned in Hill and Adams' patent, BP 12029/1892.